-- Crystals up to 200, 300 and 400 mm now possible - Most recent advance: Magnetic Convection suppression - Magnetic field induces force to prevent moving Si conductor
+- Crystals up to 200, 300 and 400 mm now possible - Limit is weight that can be held by seed end (tang) - Bottom called the butt end - Most recent advance: Magnetic Convection suppression - Magnetic field induces force to prevent moving Si conductor

-Fig. 6 (a) EGS in polysilicon form5.
+Fig. 6 (a) EGS in polysilicon form.
 Reprinted with permission of the publisher, the Electrochemical Society. (b) 150 mm single-crystal CZ silicon ingot.
 Reprinted with permission of the Monsanto Eletronics Materials Company.